srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 # iMobPrime - React Frontend for a Real Estate Management App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and contains only the frontend of a prototype for a real estate management application made with React.
+This is a **React** project created with the [Create React App](https://github.com/facebookincubator/create-react-app) utility and contains only the `frontend` of a prototype for a `Real Estate Management Application`.

 ## Table of Contents